winebarrel/es-desk/README.md

 # ES Desk

-It is an application for verifying [Elasticsearch](https://www.elastic.co/products/elasticsearch) index.
+It is an application for testing [Elasticsearch](https://www.elastic.co/products/elasticsearch) index.

 ## Demo